You are here

 Centre of Research Excellence in Newborn Medicine

-Professor Lex Doyle is a Neonatal Paediatrician at The Royal Women’s Hospital with a particular interest in improving long-term outcomes for high-risk babies.
+Professor Lex Doyle is a Neonatal Paediatrician at The Royal Women’s Hospital who wants to improve long-term outcomes for high-risk babies.
 Professor Doyle has major research interests in evaluating neonatal intensive care, including how to improve on care, and its economic consequences.
-He has been a Chief investigator on numerous randomised controlled trials of interventions before and after birth designed to improve the outcome for the highest-risk babies, including the tiniest and most immature babies.
-Professor Doyle also leads several research groups interested in the outcome for tiny babies well beyond the nursery and into adulthood; these are the Premature Infant Follow-up Programme at the Royal Women's Hospital, and the Victorian Infant Collaborative Study (VICS) Group.
+He has been a Chief Investigator on numerous randomised controlled trials of interventions before and after birth designed to improve the long-term outcome for the highest-risk babies, including the tiniest and most immature babies.
+Professor Doyle also leads or has led several research groups interested in the outcome for tiny babies well beyond the nursery and into adulthood; these are the Premature Infant Follow-up Programme at the Royal Women's Hospital, and the Victorian Infant Collaborative Study (VICS) Group (Convenor from 1991 until 2014).
 He is also a senior member of the Victoria Infant Brain Studies (VIBeS) Group.
-As a consequence of his research activities he has over 300 original scientific publications, over 60 review articles or editorials, 1 book, and two completed theses (MSc [McMaster 1982]; MD [Melbourne 1989]) to date.
+As a consequence of his research activities he has 424 original scientific publications, 74 review articles or editorials, 1 book, and two completed theses (MSc [McMaster 1982]; MD [Melbourne 1989]) to date (February 2018).

 Professor Peter Davis